lumail/lumail/README.md

 The code relies upon a small number of libraries:

-* lua 5.2 is also supported, but is not yet the default.
+* lua 5.2.
-* libncursesw - The console input/graphics library.
+* libncursesw, the console input/graphics library.
-* libgmime-2.6  - The MIME-library.
+* libgmime-2.6, the MIME-library.

 Upon a Debian GNU/Linux host, running the Jessie (stable), release the following two commands are sufficient to install the dependencies: